adobe/coral-spectrum/README.md

-This is a feature branch to port the RichTextEditor to CoralUI.
+This is a longer living branch used to port the RichTextEditor to CoralUI.